Childcare & Education

-Preschool education in Croatia encompasses education and care for children of preschool age, realized through educational, healthcare, nourishment and social care programmes in public and private preschool institutions, for children from six months of age up to school age.
+Preschool education in Croatia encompasses education and care for children of preschool age, realized through educational, healthcare, nourishment and social care programmes for children from six months of age up to school age.

 The enrolment process for public kindergartens usually starts in May when application forms for the enrolment should be submitted to the kindergarten according to the official address of the parents.

 Required documents for the enrolment in public kindergartens usually are: